Period Of Oscillation Of A Spring

 • k is the spring constant.

 This formula shows that the period of oscillation is directly proportional to the square root of the mass and inversely proportional to the square root of the spring constant.
-This means that increasing the mass will increase the period, while increasing the spring constant will decrease the period.
+Basically, increasing the mass will increase the period, while increasing the spring constant will decrease the period.

 Factors Affecting the Period of Oscillation

 Several factors can influence the period of oscillation of a spring.
 The primary factors are mass and spring constant, as described in the formula above.
-However, other factors can also play a role:
+On the flip side, other factors can also play a role:

 • Mass (m): Increasing the mass attached to the spring will increase the period of oscillation.
 This is because a larger mass has greater inertia and requires more force to accelerate, resulting in slower oscillations.